ohsu-comp-bio/UniVI/README.md

 * Use `.layers["counts"]` when you want NB/ZINB/Poisson decoders.
 * Use continuous `.X` (log1p/CLR/LSI) when you want Gaussian/MSE decoders.

-> Jupyter notebooks in this repository show recommended preprocessing per dataset; the key is that the decoder likelihood should match the input distribution.
+> Jupyter Notebooks in this repository (UniVI/notebooks/) show recommended preprocessing per dataset for different data types and analyses.
+Depending on your research goals, you can use several different methods of preprocessing.
+The model is quite robust when it comes to learning underlying biology regardless of input data processing method used; the main key is that the decoder likelihood should roughly match the input distribution per-modality.

 ### 2) Train (CLI)